WebWonders/Da-Fun-Site/README.md

 Da-Fun-Site
 ===========

-This is a site I made a while back filled with random fun stuff to play with.

-Have fun!
+Da Fun Site is a website which contains fun text based and 2D games.
+It also has fun affects with JavaScript and CSS to experiment with.
+What are you waiting for?
+Go play already!